timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-05-02
+# Objectives for Today 2021-05-04

-- Update Marketing KPI
-- YouTube content marketing practice: Thumbnail, Title, and Video Release
-- If there is time, Collecting Racing games on Steam
-- If time there is not, Optimize the other YouTube videos
-- Marketing ToDo Tasks
+- Play with web design/developments.
+- Get a startup page for Telemetry Buddy to show up.

 **Purpose**